 Azelaic acid can be drying to the skin, and also can be itchy, especially if you’re new to the acid.
 But don’t be afraid, the drying and itching effect isn’t intense, it’s mild.
 When your skin builds tolerance to azelaic acid, you won’t feel the mild itchiness anymore.

-On my first application, my skin felt dry and a little bit itchy, this lasted for 5 days of application, and stop on the 6th day.
-I don’t feel any itchiness whenever I apply azelaic acid anymore, and it all makes sense because research has it that your skin needs to build tolerance to azelaic acid first, before being accustomed to it.
+On my first application, my skin felt dry and a little bit itchy, this lasted for 5 days of application, and stopped on the 6th day.
+I no longer feel itchy whenever I apply azelaic acid, and it all makes sense because research has it that your skin needs to build tolerance to azelaic acid first, before being accustomed to it.

 During the mild itching days of azelaic acid, I apply my moisturizer afterwards (after applying niacinamide serum and azelaic acid cream) to ease the itching.
 Sometimes I buffer my skin by applying hyaluronic acid serum first, before applying the actives.
 This will help create a thin, absorbable barrier to limit azelaic acid from hitting directly to your skin, this will help minimize the itching or sting at first days or week of usage.

 My advice is, apply a moisture-rich moisturizer afterwards after applying niacinamide and azelaic acid to keep your skin hydrated and moisturized this will keep your skin hydrated all night and looking plump and supple in the morning.
 You can try-out The Ordinary Moisturizer.

 If you’re struggling with stubborn hyperpigmentation (dark spots, melasma acne scars, age spots), large pores, excess oiliness, redness, bumpy and uneven skin tone, then the combination of niacinamide and azelaic acid is your best bet.
 I’m sure a trial will convince you.